weslashley/iOSI-precourse-onboarding/02-policy/README.md

 #### Operating Systems Policy

-**Mac:** In order to run the latest version of Xcode, student laptops should be using the most recent OS X 10.11.4 (currently, "El Capitan").
+**Mac:** In order to run the latest version of Xcode, student laptops should be using the most recent OS X 10.12 (currently, "Sierra").
 Students will need update their OS before starting the course.

 Please note: *This rules out the use of some older MacBooks*